kns-venuex/checklist/checklists/a-day-of-development.md

 Remember right?

 - [ ] Get back to work
-Pretty straight-forward, huh?
+Pretty straightforward, huh?
 Good.

-- [ ] Congrats, it's end of the day
+- [ ] Congrats, it's the end of the day
-Take your notes, questions, etc... whatever you need to easily being focused next day
+Take your notes, questions, etc... whatever you need to easily be focused next day

 - [ ] Come back to this checklist tomorrow